Skip to Content

 Bulk events: Sending multiple events at once

-To improve performance, you can send a JSON array of up to 20 event objects in a single POST request.
+To improve performance, you can send a JSON array of multiple event objects in a single POST request.

 Best practices and testing